-Experience conservatory-style living with a rigorous musical schedule and opportunities to perform in an intimate, challenging, and supportive environment.
+Challenge yourself to grow in an intensive conservatory environment.
 The three-week course features personalized attention from celebrated faculty, many of whom are Curtis alumni with thriving pedagogical or performance careers.
+A comprehensive musical schedule includes private lessons, diverse ensembles, opportunities to perform, and more.

-Musicians aged 14 to 22 who have studied privately at the advanced level are welcome to apply.
+Musicians aged 14 to 22 who have studied privately at the advanced level are encouraged to apply.

 Those interested in competing will be asked to submit a video recording of one movement of a standard concerto about six weeks before the start of the program.
 You may use a score for the video recording, but should you be selected to participate in the final round, your performance must be from memory.
 For the video, an accompanist is encouraged but not required.
 A panel of faculty judges will select ten finalists to go forward to the final round.
 Finalists will be notified by e-mail a week before the program begins.
 Each finalist will have ten minutes in front of a live jury during the first week of the program.
 Three prize-winners will be chosen.
 The first-prize winner will perform on one of the final concerts.